pineppa/42_2_so_long/README.md

 * The map must be rectangular.
 * The map must be closed/surrounded by walls.
 If it is not, the program must return an error.
-* You have to check if there’s a valid path in the map.
+* You have to check if there's a valid path in the map.
 * You must be able to parse any kind of map, as long as it respects the above rules.
 * Another example of a minimal `.ber` map: